-We have an exciting upcoming speaker and virtual workshop: Acclaimed designer Cecilia Campochiaro will present an introduction to Sequence Knitting and Making Marls at our January 14 meeting, where you can hear about sequence knitting, marls as colorwork, and Cecelia’s journey from high tech to knitting-book author.
-There will also be a three-part Zoom class exploring Marls and Color for members in good standing, with registration (fee $40) opening Jan.
-3, 2021.
+We have an exciting upcoming speaker and virtual workshop: acclaimed designer Cecilia Campochiaro will present an introduction to Sequence Knitting and Making Marls at our January 14 meeting, where you can hear about sequence knitting, marls as colorwork, and Cecelia’s journey from high tech to knitting-book author.
+There will also be a three-part Zoom class exploring Marls and Color, with registration (fee $40) opening Jan.
+3, 2021 for members in good standing.
 Classes will take place Jan.
-30, Feb 6 and Feb.
+30, Feb 6, and Feb.
 13, with a class size max of 20 people.
 Required materials, which can be done using stash yarn, are heavy lace weight yarn of six different colors.
-There will be a Ravelry page to help coordinate group yarn acquisition, given that only around 75 yards required of each color.
-We also have been granted a 20% discount on Cecilia’s books 20%, using promo code Puddletown Knitters.
+There will be a Ravelry page to help coordinate group yarn acquisition, given that only around 75 yards is required of each color.
+We also have been granted a 20% discount on Cecilia’s books at Schoolhouse Press, using promo code Puddletown Knitters.

 Anna Lorton’s Member Tips for December featured the Kitchener Stitch, aka grafting, which is a nifty technique for attaching two pieces of fabric together.
 Anna presented different ways to do it, and next month’s member tip will cover the dreaded appearance of ladders, and how to avoid them when using double-pointed needles.